 From 9am the kitchen is abuzz with chatter and laughter.
-Age, beliefs, social status are irrelevant – everyone is united in a common goal – to make delicious, nutritious food for people in need.
+Age, beliefs and social status are irrelevant – everyone is united in a common goal: to make delicious, nutritious food for people in need.

 Volunteers come to the kitchen when it suits them, with many committing to the same shift every week.
 Our volunteers love the C Care kitchen, love making a difference with us, and adding CARE to the meals that we provide.

 Each month, volunteers pack and deliver a large box of dried goods and pantry essentials to seniors experiencing poverty and isolation.
 C Care requests feedback from recipients to understand the usefulness of the different items in the box.
 We use this input to adapt and update the boxes.

 The Pantry Pack includes a multilingual ‘Eating for Life’ leaﬂet explaining how to produce nutritious, cost-eﬃcient meals using the ingredients of the month.
 The leaﬂet also contains timely and easy-to-read health-tips (eg. strategies for staying hydrated during summer months), resources (eg. transport to inexpensive fresh food markets) and referrals (eg. local Health Centre).

 This project is designed to help seniors independently advance their well-being and nutrition, by veering away from the provision of a ready-made meal and opting for life-style change through empowerment and education.